edt-xx/life/README.md

 Generations per second.
 If the rate is limited (see <, >) you will see rate> indicating we can run faster.
-We are using a heap size of 2^8 x 2^8 with 61286 entries and we need to check 16841 cells for the next generation. window(16) tells us we slowed down updating the display window's position by 16 times - causes the display jump around less (see [, ]). x,y(4) tells us autotracking is enabled (t) and the effect of distant births and death on autotracking is reduced. x,y(-4) would tell us autotracking is disabled, use cursor keys to move window or t to restart autotracking.
+We are using a heap size of 2^8 x 2^8 with 61286 entries and we need to check 16841 cells for the next generation. window(16) tells us we slowed down updating the display window's position by 16 times - causes the display jump around less (see [, ]). x,y the current display window origin
-The last two numbers are the window position.
+±n shows how wide an area is considered for autotracking.
+To disable autotracking use the cursor keys (±0), to enable use (t or T).

     <, >    : limits the generation rate, < halves the rate and > doubles it (when limited you will see rate>xxx/s )